Scanbot SDK has been acquired by Apryse! Learn more

 Key features and benefits

-It comes as a complete solution with ready-built UI, which makes it simple to use – and easy to integrate, thanks to extensive documentation and integration tutorials.
+It comes as a complete solution with a ready-built UI, which makes it simple to use – and easy to integrate, thanks to extensive documentation and accessible integration tutorials.
 This makes it a good choice for quick prototyping or personal projects.

-html5-qrcode supports scanning from the camera live stream as well as image files, and runs in most desktop and mobile browsers.
+html5-qrcode supports scanning from the camera live stream as well as from image files, and runs in most desktop and mobile browsers.

 Supported barcodes